The Inquiry Committee

 Provisions of Rulebook on the Work of Committees shall apply accordingly to the work of the Inquiry Committee.

-15.00 - sitting of the Committee on Education, Science, Technological Development (National Assembly House, 13 Nikola Pasic Square, hall 3)
+11.00 - sitting of the Foreign Affairs Committee (National Assembly House, 13 Nikola Pasic Square, hall 4)